Home > Mac Data Recovery Tips

 Case 1: The internal hard drive is recognized by Disk Utility in macOS Recovery

-If your Mac doesn't recognize the internal hard drive or it not being found, macOS Recovery mode can help you do some checks and repairs.
+If your Mac doesn't recognize the internal hard drive or it is not being found, macOS Recovery mode can help you do some checks and repairs.

 macOS Recovery is part of the built-in recovery system of your Mac.
 When Mac won't boot, macOS Recovery mode supplies you an entrance to macOS Utilities.